Theology and Neuroscience

 • Prigogine, Ilya, and Isabel Stengers.
 1997.
 The End of Certainty: Time, Chaos, and the Laws of Nature.
 New York: Free Press.

 • Quartz, Steven, and Terrence Sejnowski.
 2003.
-Liars, Lovers, and Heroes: What the New Brain Science Reveals About How We Become Who We Are.
+Liars, Lovers, and Heroes: What the New Brain Science Reveals about How We Become Who We Are.
 New York: Harper Collins.

 • Rizzolatti, Giacomo, and Laila Craighero.
 2004.
 ‘The Mirror–Neuron System’, Annual Review of Neuroscience 27: 169–192.